Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Friction Force and the Bubble Wall Velocity

 To simplify this problem, let us use approximations for incoming particles.
 Suppose the momentum for the incoming particle is on the z-axis and the width of the wall is thin compared to the interaction scale located at $z=0$ then, we can rewrite the amplitude as

-One should notice that there are two processes which would contribute to the friction pressure, $\phi^2\rightarrow\Phi^2$ and the inverse process $\Phi^2\rightarrow\phi^2$.
+One should notice that there are three processes which would contribute to the friction pressure, $\phi^2\rightarrow\Phi^2$, the inverse process $\Phi^2\rightarrow\phi^2$ and the mixied scattering process $\phi\Phi\rightarrow\phi\Phi$.
 Using the form of the mode function, we can find the amplitude two those two processes as